masinde70/TheJourneyToDataScience/README.md

 #### Workflow steps in Metaflow
 1. A flow is defined as python class that is derived from the FlowSpec class
+2. A step(node or vertices) of the flow is the method of the class
+3.